Containers Are Just Linux process (or process tree).

 12. Cleanup

-sudo podman rm -f primitive-lab
+podman rm -f kienlt-lab

 References: